-Maria joined FAIRR as Director in September 2016.
-Prior to this, she was Head of the Americas for the UN-supported Principles for Responsible Investment (PRI), leading the PRI’s signatory relations and outreach strategy to raise awareness of material sustainability/ESG issues and ensure their incorporation into investment policies and practices.
+Maria joined FAIRR as Director in September 2016 and has oversight of the creation and execution of FAIRR’s strategy and work plans.
+Prior to this, she worked for the UN-supported Principles for Responsible Investment (PRI) for six years where she lead the PRI’s signatory relations and outreach strategy with the aim to raise awareness of material sustainability/ESG issues amongst the institutional investor community and ensure their incorporation into investment policies and practices.
 Maria has over twenty years’ experience in global investment banking, business and finance, working at both J.P.
 Morgan and Deutsche Bank.
-She has been based in San Francisco, New York, Madrid, and most recently, London.

-Rosie oversaw the launch of FAIRR as an initiative of the Jeremy Coller Foundation in 2015.
-She currently manages FAIRR’s investor engagements.
-As Programme Director at the Jeremy Coller Foundation, Rosie leads the Foundation’s factory farming programmes, which address the global sustainability consequences of factory farming and human health threats including antibiotic resistance.
+Rosie launched FAIRR as an initiative of the Jeremy Coller Foundation in 2015, creating FAIRR’s strategic framework, establishing the corporate engagement programmes, and building the team.
+Rosie currently acts as a Senior Advisor to FAIRR.
+In her primary role as Programme Director at the Jeremy Coller Foundation, Rosie leads the Foundation’s broader factory farming programmes, which address the global sustainability consequences of factory farming.

 With a personal and professional interest and expertise in the future of food, Rosie also acts as an advisor for investments in food and materials technology.

 Rosie holds a BA (Hons) and MA from the University of Oxford, and an MA from the Courtauld Institute in London.